xorvoid/forsp/README.md

-# FORSP: A Forth+Lisp Hybrid Lambda Calculus Language
+# Forsp: A Forth+Lisp Hybrid Lambda Calculus Language

-FORSP is a hybrid language combining FORTH and LISP.
+Forsp is a hybrid language combining FORTH and LISP.

-FORSP is a minimalist language.
+Forsp is a minimalist language.

 ## Features

-FORSP has:
+Forsp has:
   - An S-Expression syntax like LISP
   - Function abstraction like LISP
   - Function application like FORTH